 Try an activity – use our free teaching resources

-The Scottish Poetry Library also have a selection of poems, posters and resources that you can download for free.
+The Scottish Poetry Library has a great selection of poems, posters and resources too.

 Write a poem